 The predictions of these two methods can be averaged.
 This is an effective strategy for dealing with evolving fab dynamics.
-Combining two or more independent methods is known to often give better results (Bao et al., 2009), (Dzeroski and Ženko, 2004), (Bell et al., 2009).
+Combining two or more independent methods is known to often give better results [2], [4], [3].
 The methods can be evaluated independently and in combination.
 In our applications, they are retrained on the data every day, so there is ample opportunity to examine which variation is doing better.
 Besides the purely empirical evaluation, one may have knowledge of the overall performance of the fab.
 For example, just looking at the trend in mean speed over several weeks can suggest whether the fab performance is stable or not.

-Algorithm 2 is a overview of a procedure for sampling, learning and evaluating the models induced from the current sample of wafer data.
+Figure 5 is a overview of a procedure for sampling, learning and evaluating the models induced from the current sample of wafer data.